explosion/spaCy/website/docs/usage/embeddings-transformers.md

 eventually called.
 A similar mechanism is used to pass gradients from the listeners back to the model.
-The [`Transformer`](/api/transformer) component and [TransformerListener](/api/architectures#TransformerListener) layer do the same thing for transformer models, making it easy to share a single transformer model across your whole pipeline.
+The [`Transformer`](/api/transformer) component and [TransformerListener](/api/architectures#TransformerListener) layer do the same thing for transformer models, but the `Transformer` component will also save the transformer outputs to the `doc._.trf_data` extension attribute, giving you access to them after the pipeline has finished running.

 <!-- TODO: show example of implementation via config, side by side -->